TanStack/router/docs/src/pages/overview.md

 ## Wait, another router? 🤔

 React Location initially began to solve smaller issues I was experiencing with the mostly wonderful APIs of [React Router](https://reactrouter.com/) and the [Next.js Router](https://nextjs.org/docs/api-reference/next/router).
-Over time, its API gave way to even more features, flexibiliy, better DX, and more power to build my applications how I saw fit.
+Over time, its API gave way to even more features, flexibility, better DX, and more power to build my applications how I saw fit.

 Here's some of those challenges and the features that solve them: